millelog/resume-management/README.md

    ```
    python scripts/generate_cover_letter.py data/cover_letters/job_specific_cover_letter.yaml
    ```
-   If no file is specified, it defaults to the most recently added YAML file in the cover_letters directory.
+   If no file is specified, it defaults to the most recently modified YAML file in the cover_letters directory.

 6. Review and edit the generated HTML files:
    Open the generated HTML files in your browser to review.
 Make any necessary adjustments directly in the respective YAML files and regenerate if needed.